Articles

-Where else is AI making an impact?
-We asked marketing leaders to share how AI has impacted the way they view marketing, and how the technology is transforming the industry.
+Where is AI making the biggest impact?
+We asked marketing leaders to share how AI has changed the way they view marketing, and how the technology continues to transform the industry.
 Here is what we found:

 1. AI Unlocks New Perspectives